dbwest/shoppershelper/README.md

 3. Hook up a phone after turning on debugging for developers
 4. Send over USB to the phone

 Not working?
-Edit figure it out and edit this readme or post in issues.
+Figure it out and edit this readme or post in issues.